openownership/bods-dev-handbook/style_guide.md

 - In descriptions, properties should be referred to by their property name in backquotes.
 E.g. \`id\` is required.

+*Codelist codes?
+Currently most multi-word codes are camelCase (e.g. placeOfBirth).
+However in the unspecifiedReason and interestType codelists - and poss others - hyphens are used (e.g. information-unknown-to-publisher).
+We need to introduce some consistency.

 *Markup within descriptions?*

 *IncludingCodelist info?*